 Tube socks are low maintenance and the color white is compatible with any color pants or shoes.
 This sock is also on the compatibility matrix for most versions and editions of Microsoft Windows Server.

-A bonus is that tube socks hold their shape well and can be pressed into service as puppets when the DBA is elucidating DBA concepts to a non-DBA.
+A bonus is that tube socks hold their shape well and can be pressed into service as puppets when the DBA is elucidating DBA concepts to the non-DBA.

 It is important for the DBA to always present a professional, polished look.
 The appropriate pair of pants is one of the keys to achieving this look.